Film Spoilers and

 Arlington Road (1999)

-Faraday's Neighbor, A Terrorist, Tricked Him Into Transporting A Bomb to Blow Up the FBI Building
+Faraday's Neighbor, A Terrorist, Tricked Him Into Transporting A Bomb Inside His Car's Trunk, to Blow Up the FBI Building

-The resultant news coverage blamed him as the criminal, although the real criminal was his terrorist psychotic neighbor.
+The resultant news coverage blamed Faraday as the lone criminal, although the real criminal was his psychotic, terrorist neighbor.
 This film's twist ending was similar to the one in The Parallax View (1974).

 The Two Lovers Were Reunited Only in the Novel